neurodata/MGC-paper/ReadMe.md

 All codes are in MGC/Code/R, and do `run_realData` to give an example of MGC running on real data.
 Typical running time: 1 minute on a standard i7 desktop

+### Dependencies

+Either MATLAB or R, we have tested in MATLAB vXXX & R vXXX on OSX vXXX & ????